Clinic interior and coastal elements symbolizing beauty and medical tourism in Mallorca

 Risks and necessary rules

-To prevent the boom from turning into an operational accident, clear rules are needed: binding quality standards, local accreditation for clinics, transparent pricing and aftercare agreements.
+To prevent the boom from turning into an operational accident, clear rules are needed: binding quality standards, accreditation for clinics, transparent pricing and aftercare agreements.
 Municipalities should define zones for medical tourism facilities to protect residential areas from excessive traffic and delivery pressure.
 And last but not least: a reporting obligation for serious complications would create data on which policymakers and health services can act.

 Practical approaches